janclemenslab/pyGLMHMM/README.md

-# skl_glm_hmm
+# pyGLMHMM

 A scikit-learn estimator which fits a combination of Multinomial Generalized Linear Model (GLM) and Hidden Markov Model (HMM) to behavioral data.

-This repository is the Python translation of most of the MATLAB code which was provided here (https://github.com/murthylab/GLMHMM) implemented the GLMHMM.
-It is written in a way to maximally fit the object-oriented framework of scikit-learn estimator API while being faithful to the original implementation of the MATLAB code, so the cross-communication between the two kinds of codes would be possible in future.
+This repository is the Python implementation of all of the MATLAB code provided here (https://github.com/murthylab/GLMHMM) implementing the GLMHMM method.
+It was written in a way to maximally fit the object-oriented framework of scikit-learn estimator API while being faithful to the original implementation of the MATLAB code, so the cross-communication between the two kinds of codes would be possible in future.

-Here are the descriptions of the two main files of this repository:
+Here are the quick descriptions of the two main files of this repository:
-1) _glm_hmm: is the main program which implements the GLMHMMEstimator class with a few main methods and also all other relevant functions.
+1) _glm_hmm: is the main program which implements the GLMHMMEstimator class with a few main methods including the "fit" method.
-2) plot_glm_hmm: which generates an instance of GLMHMMEstimator object with initial parameters and runs the "fit" method of the object on a random sample data to provide the results.
+2) plot_glm_hmm: which generates an instance of GLMHMMEstimator object with an initial set of parameters and runs the "fit" method of the object on a random sample data to generate the results.
 So to test the _glm_hmm code, you should run this code with your prefered initial parameters and input data.

 References:
 1) Calhoun, A.J., Pillow, J.W. & Murthy, M. Unsupervised identification of the internal states that shape natural behavior.
 Nat Neurosci 22, 2040–2049 (2019).
 2) Escola, S., Fontanini, A., Katz, D. & Paninski, L. Hidden Markov models for the stimulus-response relationships of multistate neural systems.
 Neural Comput 23, 1071–1132 (2011).

 This is the overall structure of the variables of the GLMHMMEstimator class:

     Inputs
     ----------
     stim (X) : The stimulus to be used for fitting.
 These should be in the form of (regressors, time) per trial in a list.